epfl-lasa/i_am_project/README_collect_data.md

 ### Entirely in simulation
 * Set parameter 'object_real' to 'false'
 * Set parameter 'iiwa_real' to 'false'
-(The parameters can be changed in "i_am_project/config/1v1_params.yaml")
+(The parameters can be changed in "i_am_project/config/world_sim_params.yaml")
-* Run `roslaunch i_am_project 1v1_Gazebo_record.launch`
+* Run `roslaunch i_am_project air_hockey_gazebo_record.launch`

-The nodes called in this launch file are AH_init, AH_master, estimate_sim and collect_data:
+The nodes called in this launch file are world_sim, air_hockey, estimate_sim and collect_data:
-- The node AH_init initializes the 1v1 Gazebo simulation
+- The node world_sim initializes the air_hockey_gazebo simulation
-- The node AH_master controls the different operation modes (1:track, 2:stop, 3:hit, 4:post-hit, 5:rest)
+- The node air_hockey controls the different operation modes (1:track, 2:stop, 3:hit, 4:post-hit, 5:rest)
 - The node estimate_sim publish the predicted stop pose of the object calculated using the real velocity of the object from Gazebo.
-To publish the predicted stop pose of the object calculated using the estimated velocity of the kalman filter, replace the node estimate_sim by estimate_real in the launch file '1v1_Gazebo_record.launch'.
+To publish the predicted stop pose of the object calculated using the estimated velocity of the kalman filter, replace the node estimate_sim by estimate_real in the launch file 'air_hockey_gazebo_record.launch'.
 Both nodes estimate_sim and estimate_real publish the predicted pose on the same topic 'estimate/object'.
 - The node collect_data collects and print data in "i_am_project/data/collect/object_data.csv"